python-cmd2/cmd2/docs/features/plugins.md

 Note how the plugin must be inherited (or mixed in) before `cmd2.Cmd`.
 This is required for two reasons:

 -   The `cmd.Cmd.__init__` method in the python standard library does not call `super().__init__()`.
 Because of this oversight, if you don't inherit from `MyPlugin` first, the `MyPlugin.__init__()` method will never be called.
 -   You may want your plugin to be able to override methods from `cmd2.Cmd`.
-If you mixin the plugin after `cmd2.Cmd`, the python method resolution order will call `cmd2.Cmd`{.interpreted-text role="class"} methods before it calls those in your plugin.
+If you mixin the plugin after `cmd2.Cmd`, the python method resolution order will call [cmd2.Cmd][] methods before it calls those in your plugin.

 ## Add commands